-Choosing a Provider
+Choosing a Network Provider

 You must use Network Providers or get Prior Approval to get care outside of the Network.
 In Vermont, you must use BCBSVT Network Providers.
-This Network includes a wide array of Primary Care Providers (PCP), Specialists and Facilities in our state and in bordering communities in other states.
-Outside of this area, you will use our BlueCard Network (PPO/EPO).
+This network includes a wide array of Primary Care Providers (PCP), Specialists and Facilities in our state and in bordering communities in other states.
+Outside of this area, you must use our BlueCard Network (PPO).
 It includes Providers that contract with other Blue Cross and/or Blue Shield Plans.

 If you want a list of BCBSVT Network Providers or want information about one, please visit www.bcbsvt.com/find-a-doctor to use the Find-a-Doctor tool.
-Use the Network drop-down menu and select BCBSVT Network Providers to find a list of Providers.
+Use the Network drop-down menu and select BCBSVT Network Providers to find a list of providers.

-If you live or travel outside of the BCBSVT Provider network area please visit:
+If you live or travel outside of the BCBSVT Provider Network area please visit:

-- provider.bcbs.com; and - use the three-letter prefix, located on your ID card, to find a Network Provider using the Blue Cross and Blue Shield Association's Find-a-Doctor tool. - You must select a BlueCard PPO Network Provider in order to receive benefits.
+- provider.bcbs.com; and - use your three-letter prefix, located on your ID card, to find a Network Provider using the Blue Cross and Blue Shield Association's Find-a-Doctor tool. - You must select a BlueCard PPO Network Provider in order to receive benefits.

-For pediatric dental, pharmacy and vision services, please use the separate Network directories.
+For pediatric dental (if your Plan provides pediatric dental services), pharmacy and vision services please use the separate Network directories.

-You may also call customer service at (800) 310-5249.
+You may also call customer service at the number on the back of your ID card.
 BCBSVT will send you a paper Provider Directory without charge.
-Both electronic and paper directories give you information on Provider qualifications, such as training and board certification.You may change Providers whenever you wish.
+Both electronic and paper directories give you information on Provider qualifications, such as training and board certification.

+You may change Providers whenever you wish.
 Follow the guidelines in this section when changing Providers.